aryanrangapur/Bulldozers-price-prediction/README.md

 ## Contributing

   Feel free to contribute to this project.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.😊
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.